 The 76-time Dutch international has played for European heavyweights Real Madrid and AC Milan across his career and is also Schalke’s second highest goalscorer of all time.
-He returned to Amsterdam in 2017 and has played an instrumental role in the club’s sensational run this season, scoring 19 goals and carving out 10 assists.
+He returned to Amsterdam in 2017 and played an instrumental role in the club’s sensational 2018/19 run, scoring 23 goals and carving out 10 assists.
 ‘De Hunter’ has since hanged up his boots.

 Ibrahim Afellay (2007)

 After helping boyhood club Boeren to four Eredivisie titles, Afellay took the prestigious road to Barcelona in 2010.
 Unfortunately it didn’t quite work out at the Camp Nou for the midfield marvel, whose career was blighted by persistent injury problems.

 Temporary stints at Schalke 04 and Olympiacos followed, before the former Barca player pitched up at the unlikeliest of destinations: Stoke City.
 His maiden campaign was a hit in Staffordshire and the Dutchman soon endeared himself to the Potters faithful, though it didn’t last long as Paul Lambert banished him from the club and he’s since left following their relegation returning to PSV before calling it a day.